hira-edu/brainliest/docs/dev/worklog.md

 > **Coordination Log**
 > This document is the SSOT for intra-team updates between Codex (repo owner) and Claude Sonnet 4.5.
 Every session must append at the top.

+## 2025-10-04 (Session 16) — Codex
+- 🧱 **UI build pipeline** — Split the `@brainliest/ui` build into JS + declaration passes (`tsup` + `tsc`) and reordered package exports so the type entry is respected while removing the temporary deep-import subpath.
+- 🧭 **Catalog imports** — Updated catalog and demo routes to consume `PracticeCourseNavigation` from the package root to stay aligned with the shared export surface.
+- 🧪 **Validation** — `pnpm --filter @brainliest/ui build`, `pnpm --filter @brainliest/ui typecheck`.
+- 🧮 **Catalog build sweep** — Ran `pnpm --filter @brainliest/web build` (with Neon `DATABASE_URL`) to catch regression lint/type errors; patched taxonomy/exam repository typing so null subcategories map cleanly and adjusted Drizzle ordering to satisfy the new compiler constraints.
+Build now completes, albeit with expected Redis ECONNREFUSED while the cache service is offline in this sandbox.
+- ♻️ **Redis bootstrap** — Switched the shared Redis adapter to lazy connections with optional TLS, ready for the managed Redis endpoint once credentials land (current `vercel_blob…` token appears to be a Vercel Blob key, so cache auth still pending).
+- 🧑‍💼 **Admin shell refresh** — Moved the admin dashboard into a reusable `AdminShell`, introduced metric/data table primitives, split panel routes, and expanded Vitest coverage across the new config + components.
+- 🔜 **Next** — Stub Redis for local builds (or point at Neon/Upstash) and extend the Playwright suite to exercise catalog navigation with live taxonomy fixtures.

 ## 2025-10-03 (Session 15) — Codex
 - 🔔 **Practice status alerts** — Converted `PracticeQuestionStatus` to wrap the shared `Alert`, delivering contextual success/warning/error banners for submissions, reveal outcomes, and AI explanation lifecycle messages across the practice experience.
 - 🎯 **Session UI sync** — Refined `PracticeSessionContainer` and `PracticeClient` to compute rich banner metadata (correct vs incorrect, offline cache, explanation ready/failure) and wired the shared logic into both the live flow and demo routes.